We’re excited to have you join us and experience the music… LIVE!

 Due to the Grand Avenue bridge closure, we recommend arriving early to find parking.
 Click here to view the Greater Des Moines Partnership Map containing detailed information, location and cost of available parking in downtown Des Moines.

-On-street metered parking is free on Saturdays and Sundays in Downtown Des Moines.
-Parking structures are located at 3rd & Court, 4th & Grand, and 5th & Walnut.
+On-street metered parking is available around downtown Des Moines.
+Parking structures are located at 3rd & Court or 4th & Grand.
 These parking garages are connected to the Des Moines Civic Center via skywalk.
 Parking fees are charged at most downtown ramps.
 Special event pricing may be implemented at the discretion of the City of Des Moines or Keck Parking.

 Valet parking is available for all Des Moines Symphony performances at the Civic Center.
 The cost is $15 per event if pre-ordered through the Civic Center Ticket Office (221 Walnut Street, 9am-5pm Mon-Fri; 515.246-2300), or $20 if purchased at the event.

 Any unsold tickets can be purchased at the door starting two hours before our concerts.
 With the exception of student rush tickets, all ticket prices increase by $5 on the day of the concert.
 Tickets purchased at the door will be automatically assigned the best available seats within a section.
 If you wish to choose your seats, please purchase at least one day in advance of the concert.
 We encourage you to buy your tickets early for best seating availability and the lowest prices.